thescientress/web-dev/index.md

   ## Tobias Lindahl
   Core Developer
   > ### **Tobias Lindahl**
-  > Tobias joined æternity, seeing it as an excellent opportunity to learn more about blockchain.
-Holding a Masters of Science in Engineering Physics, he spent five years in academia, doing research in the field of compilers, virtual machines, and static analysis.
+  > Tobias joined æternity after seeing it as an excellent opportunity to learn more about blockchains.
+Holding a master's degree in Science in Engineering Physics, he spent five years in academia, doing research in the field of compilers, virtual machines, and static analysis.
 Tobias currently works as an Erlang developer, involved in most parts of the æternity node, including core functionality as well as the development of virtual machines for executing smart contracts.
-His expertise in building highly available, robust, fault tolerant Erlang systems makes him a vital addition to our core team.
+His expertise in building highly available, robust, fault-tolerant Erlang systems makes him a vital addition to the core team.
 Tobias sees blockchain as a decentralized counterweight to the current systems of our world and believes that when the two worlds meet, this synergy will create something new and better.

 - ![](./img/team/erik-stenman.jpg)
   ## Erik Stenman
   Core Developer
   > ### **Erik Stenman** [g](https://github.com/happi) [t](https://twitter.com/erik_stenman)
-  > Erik joined the project on finding interesting challenges inside constructing a new blockchain and creating an execution environment on top of it.
-Holding a Ph.D in Computer Science and extensive experience in programming language development for both Erlang and Scala, he has worked with virtual machines for Virtutech and as the CTO of one of Sweden's most successful fintech startups - Klarna.
-Currently he is working on smart contracts, languages and the core of the æternity node.
-His experience with running a number of small startups in such diverse fields as gaming, real estate and gastronomy, makes him a valuable addition to our core team.
-Erik hopes through his work to build a safe and efficient virtual machine for smart contract execution on top of the æternity blockchain.
+  > Erik joined the project because he finds interesting challenges within constructing a new blockchain and creating an execution environment on top of it.
+Holding a Ph.D in Computer Science and extensive experience in programming language development for both Erlang and Scala, he has worked with virtual machines for Virtutech and served as the CTO of one of Sweden's most successful fintech startups - Klarna.
+Currently he is working on smart contracts, languages, and the core of the æternity node.
+His experience with running a number of small startups in such diverse fields as gaming, real estate, and gastronomy, makes him a valuable addition to our core team.
+Erik hopes to build a safe and efficient virtual machine for smart contract execution on top of the æternity blockchain.

 - ![](./img/team/dincho.jpg)
   ## Dincho Todorov